 Agentic AI will certainly change the way we work, but I don’t see it replacing humans.
 In fact, I think it’s time we stop thinking that this is a competition between humans and AI —it's a collaboration.
 AI agents excel at processing vast amounts of data in real time, optimizing complex systems, and making decisions faster than any human ever could.
 Rather than competing with human workers, these agents take on tasks that are beyond human capability, allowing us to focus on the areas we excel at—strategic thinking, creativity, and human connection.

 Of course, AI agents will also end up automating certain aspects of certain jobs, especially those involving repetitive tasks.
-This is why there’s a pressing need for reskilling – educating people to take on new positions in fields like AI management, oversight.
+This is why there’s a pressing need for reskilling – educating people to take on new positions in fields like AI management and oversight.

 We also need guardrails.
 Like any powerful tool, AI needs to be designed and deployed with clear ethical guidelines to ensure it operates within safe and responsible boundaries where we have control over the outcomes, but we need to be working with AI rather than against it - because it’s clear that humans and AI together can achieve far more than either could alone.